CharliePoole/statiq-site/input/status.md

 * Moved posts in my `It's the Tests` blog to this site under `Technical Posts` with the tag `It's the Tests` in addition to the subject tags they already had.
 A few posts were dropped, mostly announcements of other articles, which will be moved here anyway.
+A notice has been posted on the old blog.

 * Added a `Site Status` page (this one).

 ### Ongoing

 * Check all old posts for broken links and fix.
+Remove posts from `CharliePoole.com` as the new versions are verified. **Currently** all posts prior to **May, 2008** have been updated.

+* Port technical articles and remove them from `CharliePoole.com`.
+  **Current Status:** Completed **1 out of 13** articles.

 ### To Do

-* Remove the old blog posts from `CharliePoole.com` and leave a notice there.
+#### General

+* Add a contact page

 * Add background images to (at least) the index pages.

-* Update my bio on the site and possibly move elsewhere.
+* Update my bio and resume.

-* Automate rebuilding and deploying the site.
+* Automate rebuild and deployment of the site.

-* Port technical articles and remove them from `CharliePoole.com`.
+* Decide whether to support comments on blog posts and how.

+#### Technical Content

+* Move important past events as post-dated blog posts.

+* Create downloads of some of my presentations.

 * Add pagination to the `Technical Posts` topic, which contains a large number of posts.
   The two `Family` topics will eventually need this as well.

-* Decide whether to support comments on blog posts and how.

 * Remove the old `.com` site and point the URL to the new site.

+#### Family Content

 * Add additional `Family` content.

+#### Travel Posts

 * Add a `Travel` topic and add content.